sebys/aspnet-core-linux/slides/README.md

 ## ASP.NET Core

+Caracteristicas:

-Modular
+- Modular
-Preparado para el cloud
+- Preparado para el cloud
-Open Source
+- Open Source
-Editores o herramientas de desarrollo
+- Editores o herramientas de desarrollo
-Cross Platform
+- Cross Platform

 ASP.NET Core is a new open-source and cross-platform framework for building modern cloud based internet connected applications, such as web apps, IoT apps and mobile backends.

 ASP.NET Core has a number of architectural changes that result in a much leaner and modular framework.
 ASP.NET Core is no longer based on System.Web.dll.
 It is based on a set of granular and well factored NuGet packages.
 This allows you to optimize your app to include just the NuGet packages you need.
 The benefits of a smaller app surface area include tighter security, reduced servicing, improved performance, and decreased costs in a pay-for-what-you-use model.

 https://docs.microsoft.com/en-us/aspnet/core/